emotion-js/emotion/docs/nested.md

 title: 'Nested Selectors'
 ---

 Sometimes it's useful to nest selectors to target elements inside the current class or React component.
-Here is an example of a simple element selector nested in the class generated with `css`:
+An example with an element selector is shown below.

 ```jsx
 // @live